 The tenor Louis-Charles Gagnon has a noble and refined voice which allies a bright sound, an expressive style and an easy agility.

-Recently, he performed as a soloist in the Vesperae solennes de confessore (W.A.
-Mozart) with the chorus of the Quebec Symphony Orchestra and with the Choeur Classique de l’Estrie along with the Coronation mass and the Regina Coeli from the same composer.
-He also performed the role of Edgardo in the latest production from the Jeunesses Musicales du Canada of the opera Lucia di Lammermoor (G.Donizetti)
+He also performed as a soloist in the Vesperae solennes de confessore (W.A.
+Mozart) with the choir of the Quebec Symphony Orchestra, then with the Choeur Classique de l’Estrie along with the Coronation mass and the Regina Coeli.

 Louis-Charles holds a PGDip in Music performance from the Royal Northern College of Music in Manchester where he worked with Andrew Heggie.
-He also got a MMus at Laval University in Quebec City under the teaching of Patricia Fournier.
-He’s been greatly supported during this period by the group La Relève musicale.
+He studied previously with Patricia Fournier at Laval University in Quebec City.
+He was greatly supported during this period by the group La Relève musicale de Québec.